koltyakov/gosip/README.md

 ### Generic HTTP client helper

-Provides generic GET/POST helpers for REST operations, reducing amount of `http.NewRequest` scaffolded code, can be used for custom or not covered with a Fluent API endpoints.
+Provides generic GET/POST helpers for REST operations, reducing the amount of `http.NewRequest` scaffolded code, can be used for custom or not covered with Fluent API endpoints.

 ```golang
 package main